 Our In-Office Dental Services:

-- Complete oral exam of cleaned teeth including periodontal probing and charting
+- Complete Oral Examination (of cleaned teeth, including periodontal probing and charting)

 - Digital Dental X-Ray